-Modern wireless controllers such as PS5, PS4 or Xbox Controllers can be connected to PC via Bluetooth or USB cable.
-However, in order to use your controller to play PC games, you will need a software that is able to translate your controller’s inputs so that PC games can understand them.
-This guide will show you how to connect a PS5 (DualSense), PS4 (DualShock4) or Xbox controller to Windows 11 PC, and how to configure it on Steam client so that you can play Steam or non-Steam games with your controller on Windows 11.
+Modern wireless controllers such as PS5, PS4, or Xbox Controllers can be connected to a PC via Bluetooth or USB cable.
+However, to use your controller to play PC games, you will need software that can translate your controller’s inputs so that PC games can understand them.
+This guide will show you how to connect a PS5 (DualSense), PS4 (DualShock4), or Xbox controller to a Windows 11 PC and how to configure it on the Steam client so that you can play Steam or non-Steam games with your controller on Windows 11.

-Play PC games with PS5, PS4 or Xbox Controller on Windows 11 using Steam
+How to play PC games with Xbox, PS4 or PS5 Controller on Windows 11 using Steam